423,000 licenses. All of them here. Most of them inactive.

 Tone squelch adds a gate: the repeater only retransmits signals that include a specific sub-audible CTCSS tone.
 Your radio transmits this tone continuously whenever you key up (you can't hear it - it's below normal audio frequencies).
 The repeater checks for this tone before opening its squelch.

 DCS (Digital-Coded Squelch) serves the same gating purpose as CTCSS but uses a digital data stream instead of an analog tone.
 Your radio sends a continuous three-digit code (like D023 or D156) below the voice audio.
-DCS offers more unique codes than CTCSS - 83 vs. 38 - which helps in areas with many overlapping repeaters.
+DCS offers more unique codes than CTCSS - 104 standard codes vs. 50 tones - which helps in areas with many overlapping repeaters.
 Programming is identical: enter the DCS code in the transmit tone field just as you would a CTCSS frequency.
 If a repeater listing shows a DCS code, use DCS; otherwise use CTCSS.

 Monitor the repeater output before you transmit.
 Listen for how it behaves when it opens: